 Restarting your Mac is another easy cure.
 You should use this method instead to fix any system-related issues that prevent detachable disks from showing up on the desktop or Finder.

-Is your external hard disk showing up in the Finder but not on the desktop?
+Is your external hard disk not showing up in the Finder or on the desktop?
 That's a simple problem to resolve.
-You just need to turn on a single option in your desktop options.

-Check the box next to External disks in the General section.
+• Check the box next to External disks in the General and Sidebar section.

 Method 4: Using Disk Utility